KhaganBey/Hexbin-Map/README.md

 ## D3 Integration with React
 This project uses D3 with [React Refs](https://react.dev/reference/react/useRef) for rendering, meaning the code is mostly portable to a non-React environment.
 However, manipulating the DOM directly with D3 might be dangerous in a complex React application, so the code would need to be modified for such cases.

+## Inspiration
+This project is inspired by [this repository](https://github.com/jeffreymorganio/d3-geo-hexbin) by @jeffreymorganio, although the code looks very different due to version difference and the addition of React to the mix.